Return

 • Learn the unique signs of stress exhibited by those in the farming community and understand how to more effectively and empathetically communicate with them.

-• Utilize the questions, statements, and actions suggested in this article to actively relate to a farmer you know who is under stress.
+• Apply the questions, statements, and actions suggested in this article during conversations with a farmer you know who is under stress.

 About the Contributor